ritik4475/Todo-Management/README.md

 Check your current folder location,

-if you are in 'todomanager', then its good
+if you are in 'Todo-Management', then its good

 otherwise type 'cd todomanger'